johannphilippe/hypercurve/README.md

 This must be considered when packaging the library to be embedded or used by another application.

 # TODO
+* ISSUE : Still bugs when segments size is 1/3 or /6 (etc) in Csound.
+Probably due to the use of floor instead of round. // Probably fixed
 * Improve hc_resize to resize curve without creating new one (temp memory)
 * Documentation on hc_resize, and hc_cubic_spline_curve
 * Propagate resize to Lua, Faust and C++ api